a1ex-ak/scripts/altlinux/alt_pve_hass.md

 qm importdisk 100 haos_ova-18.2.qcow2 local-lvm
 ```

-- Close the node's console and select your HA VM
+:ballot_box_with_check: - Close the node's console and select your HA VM

-- Go to the 'Hardware' tab
+:ballot_box_with_check: - Go to the 'Hardware' tab

-- Select the 'Unused Disk' and click the 'Edit' button
+:ballot_box_with_check: - Select the 'Unused Disk' and click the 'Edit' button

-- Check the 'Discard' box if you're using an SSD then click 'Add'
+:ballot_box_with_check: - Check the 'Discard' box if you're using an SSD then click 'Add'

-- Select the 'Options' tab
+:ballot_box_with_check: - Select the 'Options' tab

-- Select 'Boot Order' and hit 'Edit'
+:ballot_box_with_check: - Select 'Boot Order' and hit 'Edit'

-- Check the newly created drive (likely scsi0) and uncheck everything else
+:ballot_box_with_check: - Check the newly created drive (likely scsi0) and uncheck everything else

 ----